 And we know that Tom likes to plan ahead.

 By Halloween, 1979, the earliest date at which the Prophecy is most likely to have been made, Tom had just about everyone where he wanted them.
-The average wizard-in-the-street believed he was winning.
+The average wizard-in-the-street believed he was winning this war.
 The Ministry was in disarray.
 The DMLE had made itself over in his image and was preying on its own constituency.
 Practically the only uncompromised bastion of resistance appears to be Albus Dumbledore and Hogwarts castle.
+Who was regarded as a continuing nuisance, but probably not that much of a threat.

 Tom still wanted that castle.